 Signs of a Damaged Chimney Crown

-- Rust or Water Stains: Rust stains around the chimney or water stains on interior walls near the chimney suggest moisture infiltration.
+- Rust or Water Stains: Rust streaks running down the outside of the chimney, or water stains showing up on interior walls and ceilings near the chimney, both point to moisture getting where it shouldn't.

 The Chimney Crown Repair Process